SafeCare BC Logo

 Care work can be hard.
 Every day, workers show up ready to help others, often putting their own needs aside.
 It can be stressful, exhausting, and sometimes you feel like no one notices all the effort you put in.

 This webinar is about making that work feel a little easier.
-We will share simple, practical ways to create workplaces where people feel safe, supported, and respected.
+It shares simple, practical ways to create workplaces where people feel safe, supported, and respected.
 You will learn trauma-informed and equity-focused strategies from the study “Building Psychological Safety in Care Work” and see how they can be used in any care setting.
 These ideas are designed to help teams feel stronger, more connected, and able to do their best work.

 Objectives: